 The cellular systems will have cellular network fees as they use a cellular network.

 The choice is really one of your loved ones’ personal circumstances.

-If you loved one is house bound it would seem logical that they would have an in-home system.
+If your loved one is housebound, it would seem logical that they would have an in-home system.